syncfusion-content/fileformat-docs/File-Formats/Presentation/Presentation-to-image.md

 folderPicker.FileTypeFilter.Add("*");
 StorageFolder storageFolder = await folderPicker.PickSingleFolderAsync();

-//Create a cancelation token to cancel the image rendering instantly.
+//Create a cancellation token to cancel the image rendering instantly.
 CancellationTokenSource cancellationToken = new CancellationTokenSource();

 //Convert the slide to image.